Columbia Mall (Grand Forks): Early tenants

 Columbia Mall opened on August 2, 1978, with 571800 sqft of retail space.
 The three initial anchors included both Dayton Hudson-owned Target and Dayton's stores as well as a JCPenney store.
-The mall's early marketing efforts included a jingle, "Meet me at Columbia Mall," that was also produced as a television commercial and recast in a holiday version.
 In 2000, a Sears department store relocated from the Grand Cities Mall to the Columbia Mall, bringing the total number of anchor tenants in the mall to four.
 By 2001, Target relocated to a larger space on 32nd Avenue South, becoming a SuperTarget.
 The Dayton's location was also changed to a Marshall Field's that year following a national merger.
 Marshall Field's was later purchased by May Department Stores in 2004 and merged with Federated Department Stores in 2005 and subsequently converted to Macy's.

 Current operations

 By 2005, GK Development added a new food court named Dakota Cafe.
 The American Red Cross established a temporary disaster relief operations headquarters at the shopping center in response to the August 26, 2007, tornado that struck nearby Northwood, ND.
-Scheels All Sports relocated into the former Target space in 2014.
-In 2017, Macy's shuttered its Columbia Mall location.
-With the closing of Sears in 2018, two anchor tenants are currently unoccupied.
-The future use of both spaces is uncertain.
+In 2014, a new Scheels All Sports was added to the mall in the former Target.

+In 2017, Macy's closed.
+In 2018, Sears closed.
+Several potential replacement tenants have eyed the vacant anchor store buildings.